indimail/indimail-docker/README.md

 ## Start the podman container

 indimail, indimail-mta uses docker-entrypoint to execute svscan and start indimail-mta, indimail-mta.
-Passing webmail argument starts apache in addition to indimail.
+Passing webmail argument starts apache and php-fpm in addition to indimail.
 You just need to pass any argument other than indimail, indimail-mta, svscan or webmail to bypass the default action in docker-entrypoint.

 The below command will start svscan process